 Name and Address of Beneficial Owner (1) Number of Shares Beneficially Owned Approximate Percentage of Outstanding Common Stock (2)

-GigAcquisitions5, LLC (3) 6,530,000 (4) 22.1%
+GigAcquisitions5, LLC (3) 6,530,000 (4) 68.3%

-Dr. Avi S. Katz (3) 6,530,000 (4) 22.1%
+Dr. Avi S. Katz (3) 6,530,000 (4) 68.3%

-Dr. Raluca Dinu - -
+Dr. Raluca Dinu

-Dorothy D. Hayes -
+Dorothy D. Hayes

-Dr. Sharmila Makhija
+Karen Rogge

-Raanan I. Horowitz -
+Raanan I. Horowitz

 Brad Weightman 5,000

-Dorothy D. Hayes Dr. Sharmila Makhija Raanan I. Horowitz 5,000
+All directors and officers as a group prior to the business combination (6 individuals) 6,535,000 68.4%

-- Less than one percent - (1) Unless otherwise indicated, the business address of each of the individuals is 1731 Embarcadero Rd., Suite 200, Palo Alto, CA 94303. - (2) Based on 29,545,000 shares of common stock outstanding as of March 29, 2022. - (3) Represents shares held by our Sponsor.
+- Less than one percent - (1) Unless otherwise indicated, the business address of each of the individuals is 1731 Embarcadero Rd., Suite 200, Palo Alto, CA 94303. - (2) Based on 9,564,001 shares of common stock outstanding as of March 28, 2023. - (3) Represents shares held by our Sponsor.
 The shares held by our Sponsor are beneficially owned by Dr. Avi S. Katz, our Executive Chairman, Secretary, President, and Chief Executive Officer, and the manager of our Sponsor, who has sole voting and dispositive power over the shares held by our Sponsor. - (4) Include 795,000 shares of common stock underlying Private Placement Units.

-Our Founder and management team beneficially own approximately 22.1% of our issued and outstanding common stock, with our Sponsor beneficially owning approximately 22.1% of such issued and outstanding common stock.
-Because of this ownership block, our Founders, together, and our Sponsor acting alone, may be able to effectively influence the outcome of all matters requiring approval by our stockholders, including the election of directors, amendments to our amended and restated certificate of incorporation and approval of significant corporate transactions.
+Our Founder and management team beneficially own approximately 68.4% of our issued and outstanding common stock, with our Sponsor beneficially owning approximately 68.3% of such issued and outstanding common stock.
+Because of this ownership block, our Founders, together, and our Sponsor acting alone, will be able to effectively influence the outcome of all matters requiring approval by our stockholders, including the election of directors, amendments to our Amended and Restated Certificate of Incorporation and approval of significant corporate transactions.